 The hostel recommends the Athens Ohio Green Cab (740) 594-

 The Athens Airport Express can take travelers from the bus stop to the hostel for about $35 (740-

 Other cab companies: 740-

-While they are popular throughout the world, and in much of the United States the Bessemer Hostel is the only hostel in Athens County, Ohio.
-The Bessemer Hostel is located at 4592 Bessemer Rd.; Nelsonville, OH 45764.
+While they are popular throughout the world, and in much of the United States, the Nelsonville Hotel is the only hostel in the Nelsonville area.
+The Nelsonville Hotel is located at 4592 Bessemer Rd.; Nelsonville, OH 45764.
 Some GPS units list the hostel under Buchtel as the city (it is outside any municipality).
 The pleasant neighborhood also has a nice forest setting.